Ainslie Wills: 2005–2011: Early EPs

 After graduating from the Victorian College of the Arts in 2005, Wills recorded and produced her debut recording.
 She collaborated with fellow VCA graduate Lawrence Folvig (Guitar) and Mirra Seigerman (Drums).
 Wills' first single "Wide Load" received critical acclaim and was supported by Triple J, via the Triple J Unearthed program.
 In May 2007, Wills released her self-titled debut EP, which included the single "Green Coloured Glass".
-She supporting Missy Higgins at The Palais in 2007.
+She supported Missy Higgins at The Palais in 2007.
 Wills said "The Unearthed program is an incredible tool for artists, to build their profile, be accessible to the masses and to help them get commercial airplay.
 I was so fortunate that 'Wide Load' got picked up and everyone at Triple J has been nothing but supportive, it has helped me tremendously."

 In 2010, Wills released Somebody for Everyone.
 Wills told Tone Dead "On my EP, I wrote and demoed all the tracks by myself and just handed them to the band, but (guitarist) Lawrence (Folvig) and I built most of these new songs together, we had really open conversations about ideas for the sounds we wanted and I think it's brought a lot more breadth to the tracks."